lhuanyu99-blip/GFN-Peptide-Discovery/README.md

 This repository contains the official implementation of the **Confidence-Gated Fusion Network (CGFN)**, an advanced deep learning framework designed for the precise identification of pro-apoptotic peptides and the characterization of their interactions with regulatory proteins (e.g., Bax and Bfl-1).

-To address sequence redundancy and evaluation bias inherent in traditional random partitioning, CGFN incorporates a strict **5-Level Evaluation Framework** driven by **Functional Mutational Lineage** logic, alongside an **Anti-Leakage Validation-Calibrated Thresholding** strategy.
+To address sequence redundancy and evaluation bias inherent in traditional random partitioning, CGFN incorporates a mathematically rigorous **5-Tier Evaluation Gradient** driven by strict **Functional Mutational Lineage** isolation.

 ---

 ## 🔬 System Architecture

-CGFN leverages a dual-pathway feature representation and dynamic gating mechanism:
+CGFN abandons conventional static ensembling in favor of a strictly orthogonal, dual-view architecture equipped with an Out-of-Distribution (OOD) aware dynamic router:

-1. **CNN Pathway:** Extracts dense local motifs from pre-trained ESM-2 (1280-dimensional) evolutionary embeddings.
+1. **Evolutionary View (CNN Branch):** Extracts dense local semantic motifs directly from pre-trained ESM-2 (1280-dimensional) contextual embeddings.
-2. **Enhanced BiGRU Pathway:** Captures long-range sequential dependencies and evolutionary trajectories using bagged bidirectional gated recurrent units stabilized by a dynamic learning rate warm-up schedule.
+2. **Biophysical View (GRU Branch):** Captures long-range spatial topologies and physicochemical properties using 10D AAindex-based features.
+It employs `SpatialDropout1D` and a robust dual-pooling strategy (Global Average + Global Max) to prevent structural overfitting.
-3. **Confidence-Gated Fusion Layer:** Dynamically scales representation weights based on Out-Of-Fold (OOF) disagreement statistics and uncertainty priors, optimizing the decision boundary via a strict anti-leakage protocol.
+3. **7-Dim Confidence-aware Gated Fusion:** A dynamic, logit-space arbitration mechanism.
+By extracting a 7-dimensional context vector (including absolute confidence, inter-expert disagreement, and OOD manifold probes), the router intelligently arbitrates between modality-specific failure modes—*evolutionary hallucinations* versus *physical rigidity*—effectively intercepting negative transfer on challenging orphan variants.

 ---